 Video Audition Information:

 Students who can not attend the scheduled Fine Arts Audition days may submit a YouTube video (with an unlisted or public privacy setting) via email to email@example.com.
 Audition Videos should be sent no later than February 15th, 2019.
 Please complete your audition in one video instead of multiple videos put together.
 Your video should include:

 - State your name, high school, and career/college major/goals

 - Sing a 30-60 second segment of two contrasting songs that show off your range and ability in contrasting styles.

 - If you are interested in a dancing ensemble or show choir, you should also submit a short video of you dancing in a modern or show choir style.
 At least 32 counts (roughly 45 to 60 seconds).

-Students auditioning via video submission should still register for an audition, ask a music teacher to submit the Vocal Music Teacher Recommendation Form as a letter of recommendation and the student should also fill out the Vocal Music Student Information Form which can be emailed to email@example.com with the YouTube URL.
+Students auditioning via video submission should still register for an audition, ask a music teacher to submit the Vocal Music Teacher Recommendation Form as a letter of recommendation, and the student should also fill out the Vocal Music Student Information Form.
+If you have questions about your video audition, please email firstname.lastname@example.org.